vektordev/haskell-dppl/README.md

 ### Instructions

 The code herein should compile readily.
 The intended way of getting your libraries in order is via the haskell tool Stack.
-You can download it like so:
+You can find it [here](https://docs.haskellstack.org/en/stable/) , or on linux download it like so:

 ```
 curl -sSL https://get.haskellstack.org/ | sh
 ```

-from there,
+From there,
 ```
 stack run
 ```